ORCID/ORCID-Source/orcid-model/src/main/resources/record_2.0/README.md

 **Notes:**
 - biography, email, person and personal-details sections are read only
+- when reading multiple works a maximum of 50 works can be accessed with a single call, when posting multiple works a maximum of 100 works can be posted with a single call.
-- When searching default a maximum of 100 results will be returned.
+- When searching by default a maximum of 100 results will be returned.
 The `rows` parameter can be used to increase the number or results, but only up to 200.
 The `start` parameter (integer pointing to the zero-based position of the first result to be returned) can be used to page through larger results sets.
 For help with SOLR searching see [https://cwiki.apache.org/confluence/display/solr/The+Standard+Query+Parser](https://cwiki.apache.org/confluence/display/solr/The+Standard+Query+Parser)

 ## Examples